 The ticketing links for these services are as below (these are links to the WSR website):

-IN ADDITION TO THE ABOVE, we have been advised that our diesels will be in use for the MIXED TRAFFIC WEEKEND on 17-18 September, the timetable for which has not yet been released.
+IN ADDITION TO THE ABOVE, we have been advised that our diesels will be in use for the MIXED TRACTION WEEKEND on 17-18 September, the timetable for which has not yet been released.
 This new running opportunity will feature an extension to Norton Fitzwarren to provide both additional mileage and additional interest from this little-used section of the line.
 We will send out a DIESELGEN bulletin as soon as we have firm details.
 Mark the date in you diary !

 OTHER DEPG NEWS: The DEPG Board Meeting 03JUL21 synopsis is now available in PDF format as part of the initiative to share information as soon as possible after the meetings.